ErillLab/cgb3/README.rst

 Input
 -----

-``cgb3`` expects the input in JSON format.
+``cgb`` expects the input in JSON format.
 Below is a sample input file followed by descriptions for each field.